eraybasar/pesdk-docs/_guides/ios/v8/concepts/serialization.md

 ## Restoring a settings file

 To set the initial editor settings, you can deserialize a `Data` object containing a previously serialized settings file using the `Deserializer` class.
 A settings file contains the serialized `PhotoEditModel` and the original input image as a `UIImage` object.
-After a successful deserialization both of these are returned in a `DeserializationResult` object and may be used to fully restore the previous editing state.
+After a successful deserialization, both of these are returned in a `DeserializationResult` object and may be used to fully restore the previous editing state.
 This can be done by using the deserialized image and model to initialize and present a new `PhotoEditViewController` instance:

 ```swift
 let deserializationResult = Deserializer.deserialize(data: data, imageDimensions: nil)